ThinkUpLLC/ThinkUp/docs/source/install/backup.rst

 **Small Databases: Web-Based Backup (Logged-in admin only)**

-If your ThinkUp installation only has 1 or 2 moderately active social media accounts set up in it, and none of your database tables have more than 1 million rows, then you should use the easy web-based backup tool.
-(Hint: you can see the sizes of your tables using a tool like phpMyAdmin or the ``mysql`` command line tool.)
+If your ThinkUp installation only has 1 or 2 moderately active social media accounts set up in it, and none of your database tables have more than a half million rows, then you should use the easy web-based backup tool.
+ThinkUp will let you know if a table is larger than that when you begin the backup process.

 To use the web-based backup tool, log into ThinkUp as an administrator.
 Under :doc:`Settings>Application
 </userguide/settings/application>`, click on